Can Off The Shelf be On Target?

-The pharmaceutical industry is under constant pressure from the need to analyze ever-growing volumes of data both cost-effectively and within regulatory restraints, so it is no surprise that it is one of the biggest users of Laboratory Information Management Systems (LIMS).
+The pharmaceutical industry is under constant pressure from the need to analyse ever-growing volumes of data both cost-effectively and within regulatory restraints, so it is no surprise that it is one of the biggest users of Laboratory Information Management Systems (LIMS).

-Today the acronym on the lips of every LIMS salesman is COTS ('Commercial Off-The-Shelf') - a reassuring term implying that the product to which it is applied is designed for the purpose that the potential purchaser has in mind; that it can be implemented and validate quickly; and that it will not have to be customized, because configuration will be a natural consequence of application.
+Today the acronym on the lips of every LIMS salesman is COTS ('Commercial Off-The-Shelf') - a reassuring term implying that the product to which it is applied is designed for the purpose that the potential purchaser has in mind; that it can be implemented and validate quickly; and that it will not have to be customised, because configuration will be a natural consequence of application.

 The COTS principle of building more functionality into base software so that it does not have to be added when the system is implemented is undeniably a good one (it is taken for granted, after all, in software on which we all rely, such as operating systems and word processing programs), but the crunch comes in the degree to which functionality is constrained by the application to be satisfied - and that will vary considerably from industry to industry.